huyz2023/huyz2023.github.io/_pages/about.md

 # Research Interests

-My research interests include efficient algorithms for machine learning, including model compression methods, particularly dynamic sparse training and quantization.
+My research interests include efficient algorithms for machine learning, particularly dynamic sparse training and quantization.
 I want to break the monopoly of unicorns in AI and make deep learning affordable and accessible for every researcher.